ballerkobe808/invest/README - INVESTING.md

 4. When you find the property you want to buy, begin the acutal loan application process.

+5. Questions to ask about the loan

+   - Is there a prepayment penalty?

 ## PROCESS - Purchase and Closing on the property

+NOTE: Save all documentation with everything you do in an organized way!
+This will make life easier in the future.

 1. Submit Bid and reach an Agreement with Seller

    Work with a real estate agent.
 Put in an offer for the property through your real estate agent.
    Important!
 Ask for the seller to cover the closing costs, and offer a higher price to make up for it.
-This will help you put less down and increase your ROI, while increasing your monthly mortgage by a super tiny amount.
+Maxiumum amount allowed by an investment propert is 2% for a conventional loan.
+(6% for FHA)

    Get the counter offer and discuss with your agent or advisors.
 Submit a counter offer.
 Repeat the process until satisfied and you reach an agreement.

 2. Home Inspection
-   Get an inspection - important to know what you are getting - about $300-$400.
+   Get an inspection - important to know what you are getting - about $300-$500.
    Work with seller/turnkey company to get things fixed that need to be.

 3. Lender Appraisal